Indiana Senator Greg Taylor: How the capitalist system shields sexual predators

 The Program goes on to call for a guarantee of “the right of women workers to receive the same pay, benefits, and treatment as their male counterparts,” the absolute right to contraception, abortion services, high-quality pre-and post-natal health care, and child care; and an end to all forms of discrimination against anyone based on their sexual orientation or gender expression.

-The Indianapolis branch of the Party for Socialism and Liberation stands with the brave women who came forward, and we call for Senator Greg Taylor and Mayor Joe Hogsett resign immediately!
+The Indianapolis branch of the Party for Socialism and Liberation stands with the brave women who came forward, and we call for Senator Greg Taylor and Mayor Joe Hogsett to resign immediately!

 Loading